quence-dev/CS350/README.md

-# CS350
+# CS350 - Pirate Treasure Map

-Assignments and projects from my Fundamentals of Computing Systems class.
+This program uses multithreaded reverse MD5 hashes to searches through a “treasure map” and find a specific string.